The Best Mobile Apps for Travel

 Tripit

-Honestly, this is probably the best and most useful app we use.
-Once you make a reservation of any kind, you just forward the confirmation email to Tripit and it files it for you within a “trip.”
-So, all travel itineraries for flights and hotels, car rental, etc. are in one spot, with the addresses, terminal numbers, confirmation codes, etc. It's especially useful for flights as it updates you on gate changes, delays or whatever other info you need.
+Honestly, the Tripit app is probably the best and most useful app to keep track of our travel itinerary we use.
+Once you make a reservation of any kind, you just forward any confirmation emails to Tripit and it files it for you within a “trip.”
+So, all the travel details for flights and hotels, car rentals, tours, etc. for your entire trip are in one spot, with the addresses, terminal numbers, confirmation codes, etc. Tripit also gives you real-time flight alerts, which is especially useful as it updates you on gate changes, delays, or whatever other info you need.
 In the case of a long delay or cancellation, it even allows you to look for a replacement flight from within the app.
+If you want, Tripit will also keep track of your frequent flyer points.
+There is a free version of the app, but the Tripit Pro subscription is well worth the $40 annual fee if it saves you one missed flight.

 Secure communication